Chicken, Bok Choy, and Mushroom Stir-fry: A Classic Combination

 Heat Oil and put in half the chicken strips.
 Shake the wok a little, but let the chicken sear undisturbed.
 As you begin to see the chicken cooking around the edges, check if your chicken is beginning to brown.
 Once it is browning on one side, stir and turn it over.
 Cook until not quite done.
 Do not overcook the chicken in pursuit of browning.
 Remove the chicken to a plate and cook the other half.

-Then, cook the mushrooms in the same pan without washing them -- this will deglaze the pan.
-When the mushrooms start to brown (the moisture is burned off, and only the oil remains), remove the mushrooms to a dish and wash the wok, if necessary.
+Then, cook the mushrooms in the same pan without washing it—the mushrooms will deglaze the pan.
+When the mushrooms start to brown (the moisture is burned off, and only the oil remains), remove them to a dish and wash the wok, if necessary.

 Heat more oil and stir fry the Bok Choy stems, the onions, the peppers, and the leaves.